 The above examples are but a glimpse into Canada’s level of commitment to innovation, as the government has created many ways to help monetize pioneering projects through research and experimental development activities.

-The SR&ED program is the tip of the spear, leading the charge to stimulate economic growth and create jobs by helping Canadian companies innovate.
+SR&ED tax credits is the tip of the spear, leading the charge to stimulate economic growth and create jobs by helping Canadian companies innovate.

 The SR&ED program is a federal tax incentive program implemented by the Canada Revenue Agency.
 It helps small businesses pursue research and development R&D activities by providing SR&ED tax incentives.

-SR&ED funding can be accessed in three ways:
+SR&ED refunds can be accessed in three ways:

 - An investment tax credit or ITC